Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Experiments

 \subsubsection{Comparison Results and Analysis}

-The comparison results are summarized in Table \ref{tab:comparison} for reference.
-Table \ref{tab:comparison} first reveals that the Unawareness strategy can improve over the None strategy where no deconfounding/debiasing is applied to the base model.
-Recall that both strategies fit the biased models (\textit{i.e.,} naive conditional distributions) on the confounded dataset with the discrepancy that Unawareness completely discards the uploader information and uses only UGC content as the condition.
+The comparison results are summarized in Table \ref{tab:comparison}.
+Table \ref{tab:comparison} first reveals that the Unawareness strategy can improve over None where no deconfounding/debiasing is applied to the base model.
+Recall that both strategies fit biased models (\textit{i.e.,} conditional distributions) on the confounded dataset with the discrepancy that Unawareness ignores the uploader and uses only UGC content as the condition.
 This may suggest that uploaders indeed exert heavy influence on tag selections, where uploader-induced confounding bias is exacerbated.
-However, the Unawareness strategy can only address explicit uploader-related confounding bias, because UGC content might be further disentangled into useful information and implicit confounders such that spurious association endures even with the removal of uploaders.
+However, Unawareness can only address explicit uploader-related confounding bias, because UGC content might be further disentangled into useful information and implicit confounders such that spurious association endures even with the removal of uploaders.
 Consider again the toy examples introduced in Section \ref{sec:causal_graph}.
 Suppose that video uploaders who bias to nature-related tags also tend to include green colors (from forests, prairie, or meadows, \textit{etc.}) in their videos.
 Under such cases, even if Unawareness ignores uploaders in its conditional modeling, part of the UGC content, \textit{i.e.,} the green color in the example, can still serve as a surrogate for uploaders that spuriously correlates UGC content and tags.
-Moreover, we also find that Calibration and FairCo may perform worse than the backbone models, which suggests that simple re-ranking or group fairness constraint without causality may degenerate tag recommendation models' performance and robustness to confounding bias \cite{ziegler2005improving, wang2021deconfounded}.
+Moreover, we also find that Calibration and FairCo may perform worse than the backbone models, which suggests that simple re-ranking or group fairness constraint without causality may hurt tag recommendation models' performance and robustness to confounding bias \cite{ziegler2005improving, wang2021deconfounded}.